X

 ADP: 16.0 | WR9

 Most importantly, London and Penix were special in Weeks 16-18.
-If you recall, Penix took over in Week 16, and during that stretch, London was the WR2 in half PPR leagues (19.4 half-PPR points), averaged 117.3 receiving yards per game, and had the most targets of any wide receiver with 39.
+If you recall, Penix took over in Week 16, and during that stretch, London was the WR2 in half-PPR leagues (19.4 half-PPR points), averaged 117.3 receiving yards per game, and had the most targets of any wide receiver with 39.

-London is the clear WR1 in that room, with Darnell Mooney and Kyle Pitts being his biggest competition, which doesn't pose much of a threat to me.
+London is the clear WR1 in that room with Darnell Mooney and Kyle Pitts being his biggest competition, which doesn't pose much of a threat to me.

-I realize that mentioning Drake London is a name you've likely heard of.
+I realize that mentioning London is a name you've likely heard of.
 Still, he is currently going in the second round of drafts and is the WR9, according to NFFC projections.
 I would be willing to draft him over other wide receivers ahead of him, such as Amon-Ra St. Brown (WR4) and Puka Nacua (WR6).

 Verdict: London is poised to break out in a big way in 2025.
-He possesses all the attributes to be an alpha WR1, with good rapport with his quarterback and a dominant target share in an offense that should be better than it was in 2024.
+He possesses all the attributes to be an alpha WR1, with a good rapport with his quarterback and a dominant target share in an offense that should be better than it was in 2024.

 Ladd McConkey, WR, Los Angeles Chargers